KB01111/KB-multi-agent/README.md

 Additionally, this project now includes built-in agents:
 - **MCP Agent**: A general-purpose agent capable of handling various tasks through configurable MCP servers.
-- **Knowledge Agent**: A specialized agent for visualizing, querying, and managing knowledge graphs.
+- **Knowledge Agent**: A specialized agent for visualizing, querying, and managing knowledge graphs with PostgreSQL database integration.

 ## Copilot Cloud is required to run this project